Diplomatica-HTN/Profanity-Filter/README.md

 # Profanity Filter 🎤✅

-The Algorithm behind our Ethical Profanity Filter to Keep the convos positive and ethical.
+The Algorithm behind our Ethical Profanity Filter to keep the convos positive and ethical.

 # Functionality ⚙️